 “Matt’s drive to get better is very inspiring.
 Every day, he would ask what he could do to improve or how he could push himself just a little bit more,” said Katie Aho, OT.

 After nearly a month of working through the program, Matt’s discharge day arrived.
 He was finally strong enough to return home and continue care in an outpatient setting.
 Matt and his mom packed their things, said goodbye to his care team, walked out of the hospital, and set their sights on the future.

 “So many people helped me get to where I am today – the EMTs, the surgery team, the nurses in the ICU, and everyone on the rehab unit.
 I knew I could count on them during such an uncertain time,” said Matt.

-Matt’s departure from the inpatient rehab unit is a huge milestone in his recovery journey, but he remains determined to continue working and making even more progress.
+Matt’s departure from the inpatient rehab unit is a huge milestone in his recovery journey, and he remains determined to continue working and making even more progress.
 Matt looks forward to getting back to exploring the outdoors once again alongside family and friends – and even someday returning to the UP to visit with hospital staff and complete his road trip.

 UP Health System – Marquette is home to the only Inpatient Rehabilitation Unit in the Upper Peninsula of Michigan.
-This individualized, intensive therapy is designed to maximize patients’ physical, cognitive, emotional, psychological, and social function with the goal of the patient returning to their home and community environment.
+This individualized, intensive therapy is designed to maximize patients’ physical, cognitive, emotional, psychological, and social functions with the goal of the patient returning to their home and community environment.
 To learn more about rehabilitation services at UP Health System, visit UPHealthSystem.com/Rehab.